I Know That There Are Good Contractors Out There

 Do you have a carpenter in the family who can look things over during or after the project?
 If not, then press your contractor for more specifics on the project before it begins.
 As work unfolds, just ask them to show you the things they explained beforehand.

 I’m really not trying to get anyone to badger their builder.
 One of a contractor’s worst headaches is a client that questions the validity of everything, and constantly approaches their work with extreme suspicion

 But, as a client, you’re laying a lot of money on the line for a project.
 And, you’re relying on your contractor for an expertise that you yourself don’t possess.
 They should be obliged to answer some questions.
 Often, this is the only way to be sure that you understand the scope of their work.
 (And that they’re actually carrying it out).

 (Here’s a link for more information on modern residential building codes.
 It can be interesting just to browse this literature and learn a little more about engineering safety standards.)

 Bad Contractor Wrap-Up

 I hope these few tips help prepare you for some of the pitfalls that might lie ahead in any construction project.
 In the end, the gold standard in any trade agreement is trust.
 Do you feel that you can trust the person who is doing your work or managing your project?

 For this reason, a good contractor or tradesman is worth their weight in gold.
 If you have to pay them a little more, so be it.
 They’re charging more because they’re worth it.

 In the end, bad contractors and tradesmen will always wind up costing you far more than good ones.
-Not only will you have to pay their fee, you’ll also have to pay the fee of the person who comes to fix their mistakes!
+It’s bad enough that will you have to pay their fee.
+You’ll also have to pay the fee of the person who comes to fix their mistakes!

-(For a bit more clarity on what separates a “contractor” from other trade experts, check out this article I wrote on Contractors, Carpenters and Woodworkers.)
+(For more clarity on what separates a “contractor” from other trade experts, check out this article I wrote.
+Contractors, Carpenters and Woodworkers.)